Subhash3/Naive-Bayes-Classifer/README.md

 ```

 ### Dataset format
-* A dataset is a list of datasample of the following interface
+* A dataset is a list of data samples of the following interface
 ```ts
 interface IFC_Iris_Data_Sample {
     features: number[],